stashed/stash/docs/guides/monitoring/coreos.md

 In order to deploy Prometheus server, we have to create `Prometheus` crd.
 Prometheus crd defines a desired Prometheus server setup.
 For more details about `Prometheus` crd, please visit [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/design.md#prometheus).

 If you are using a RBAC enabled cluster, you have to give necessary permissions to Prometheus.
-Check official documentation to see required RBAC permission from [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md#enable-rbac-rules-for-prometheus-pods).
+Check the documentation to see required RBAC permission from [here](https://github.com/kmodules/third-party-tools/blob/master/monitoring/prometheus/coreos-operator/README.md#deploy-prometheus-server).

 **Create Prometheus:**